 The Rotman MBA: What You Need To Know

 Rotman’s full-time MBA includes a four-month internship, and students can take 12 of 100-plus electives.
-They also can also go on an exchange to one of 24 partner universities in 17 countries and take study tours to China, India, Latin America, or the Middle East.
-Taken all together, Rotman grads say it all adds up to a truly transformational experience.
+They can also attend an exchange to one of 24 partner universities in 17 countries and take study tours to China, India, Latin America, or the Middle East.
+Rotman grads say traveling abroad with their peers is a truly transformational experience.

 There are a wide array of labs, centers and institutes available to incubate ideas and allow for further exploration such as the Creative Destruction Lab, the Leadership Development Lab, the Behavioral Economics in Action center, and the Institute for Gender and the Economy.